ArindamDongre/GitDeploy/README.md

   - This endpoint clones the specified Git repository, zips it, and uploads it to the S3 bucket.
 - **Endpoint**: `GET /status?id=<id>`
   - Returns the upload status of the repository with the specified ID.

+### Deployment Service
+- Continuously listens for new build requests from the Redis queue, downloads, unzips, and builds the projects.

+### Request Handler
+- Serves the built files from S3 based on incoming requests.

+### Frontend
+- Provides a user interface for interacting with the services.

+## Notes
+- Ensure the Redis server is running before starting the services.
+- Review the AWS S3 permissions to allow necessary operations for each service.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request.

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.